 Medical information coders/billers impact several aspects of healthcare, including billing, reimbursement and statistics.
 Job opportunities exist for medical coding and billing specialists within hospitals, insurance companies, physician offices, managed care organizations and medical billing companies.
 Students who are unsure of their career path can research these opportunities on the American Health Information Management Association's (AHIMA) Health Information Careers website.

 Opportunities in the field of health information management, including managing, analyzing and coding medical information, are expected to grow through the year 2017.
-In 2011, the mean hourly wage for medical records and health information technicians in Florida was $16.81 per hour.
+In 2015, the mean wage for medical records and health information technicians in Florida was $37,110 (Employ Florida Marketplace).

 In order to be considered for admission into the Medical Coder/Biller Applied Technology Diploma Program, students must:

 Many of the program's courses can be completed entirely online.
 There may be some courses offered on campus.
 Review the Health Information Management course listing for specific delivery options for each course.

 Our nationally recognized instructors lead the way in offering the highest quality educational experience to all Seminole State students.

 It takes approximately 1.5 years to complete the Medical Coder/Biller Program.
 We encourage you to work with an advisor to develop an educational plan specific to your individual needs.

 The certificate program costs approximately $5,600.
 This amount includes in-state tuition, lab fees, books and supplies for the entire program.

 Several types of financial aid are available to students: scholarships, training grants, and federal grants and loans.
 The Medical Coder/Biller Program is eligible for coverage under the federal financial aid guidelines.
 Scholarship opportunities are available through the Foundation for Seminole State College as well as professional associations.
 You must apply for federal financial aid to be considered for grants, loans or Foundation scholarships.